alxtsg/K8s-CronJob/README.md

 Check the log again 1 minute later, you will be able to find another set of logs created.

+In real-world application, the processing results may be stored on a database directly, or a report is generated and placed on an object storage like S3.

 ## License ##